 CCA fact sheet

 Analytical Carbon Accounting is a method for calculating the Greenhouse Gas (GHG) emissions on which the organisation depends.
-Analytical Carbon Accounting is a carbon accounting approach that produces a GHG Profile (and therefore indicators on the organisation's impact and dependence on GHG emissions) according to several customisable boundaries, based on the operational reality specific to each organisation.
+Analytical Carbon Accounting is a carbon accounting approach that produces a GHG profile (and therefore indicators on the organisation's impact and dependence on GHG emissions) according to several customisable boundaries, according to the operational reality specific to each organisation.

-🔎 The references of the Bilan Carbone® method to analytical carbon accounting are based on the Analytical Carbon Accounting Guide, published at the initiative of Mobeetip.
+🔎 The references of the Bilan Carbone® method to analytical carbon accounting are based on the Guide to Analytical Carbon Accountingarrow-up-right, published at the initiative of Mobeetip.

 What are the objectives of the approach?